Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - The 46 combined points per game that these two squads have allowed this season are 1.0 fewer than the 47 over/under in this contest.

-- Cowboys games this season feature an average total of 50.9 points, a number 3.9 points higher than Sunday's over/under.
+- The Cowboys and their opponents have scored an average of 50.9 points per game in 2021, 3.9 more than Sunday's total.

 - The 46.3 PPG average total in Football Team games this season is 0.7 points fewer than this game's over/under.